patternfly/react-topology/packages/module/patternfly-docs/content/examples/AboutTopology.md

     npm install @patternfly/react-topology --save
     ```

-## Initial setup and usage

-To use Topology out of the box, follow these steps:
+Once installed, you must configure the data model and controller through the following steps:

 1. First transform your back-end data into a [Model](https://github.com/patternfly/react-topology/blob/main/packages/module/src/types.ts) object.
 This will contain the information needed to display the nodes and edges in your Topology view.
 Each node and edge contains a set of properties used by Topology, as well as a data field, which Topology can be used to customize the nodes and edges.